 Workers may develop silicosis by breathing very small silica particles into the lungs.
 Silicosis, an irreversible lung disease, is most closely associated with occupational exposure to silica dust.

 Construction workers and those working in fracking operations have developed silicosis and other respiratory diseases from inhaling silica dust and exposure to other toxins at the workplace.

-Joe Lyon is a highly-rated Ohio workplace injury lawyer and toxic tort attorney investigating silica injury lawsuits and representing injured plaintiffs nationwide.
+Joe Lyon is a highly-rated workplace injury lawyer and toxic tort attorney investigating silica injury lawsuits and representing injured plaintiffs nationwide.

 The Lyon Firm works with OSHA experts, construction site engineers, and vocational experts to investigate and determine whether poor management, safety violations, worker negligence or defective equipment caused an injury.

 The National Institute for Occupational Safety and Health (NIOSH) has published studies that show fracking workers are likely exposed to high levels of silica in the dust surrounding work sites, which may lead to permanent lung damage, silicosis and lung cancer.

 The fracking process endangers workers when sand is delivered and loaded into sand movers, transferred by conveyor belts and blended with other frac fluids prior to injection.
 Transporting and moving silica sand by movers and transfer belts can release dusts containing silica into the air and exposing workers if they breathe the dust into their lungs.